THE WORLD AROUND

 25 FINALISTS ANNOUNCED

-The inaugural cohort of 25 Young Climate Prize finalists will be selected and announced in September 2024.
+The second cohort of 25 Young Climate Prize finalists will be selected and announced in September 2024.

-The World Around Young Climate Prize Design Academy of lectures, presentations and mentorships for the chosen cohort of 25 takes place online between September and December 2024
+The Young Climate Prize Design Academy providing lectures, presentations and mentorships for the 25 finalists takes place between September and December 2024

 YOUNG CLIMATE PRIZE CYCLE 02 FINALE

-Three winners: Young Climate Designer, Young Climate Voice and Young Climate Visionary will be selected by a jury and will present their work at The World Around's annual summit in April 2025.
+Three winners: Young Climate Designer, Young Climate Voice and Young Climate Visionary will be selected by a jury to present their work at The World Around's annual summit in April 2025.

 YOUNG CLIMATE STORIES